Belgium’s small size belies the country’s huge influence on world history. See how many of these Belgian inventions you know.

-In the 14th century, Belgium lay between two major trading empires: the Mediterranean dominated by the Italians and the Baltic Sea with German Haneastic merchants.
+In the 14th century, Belgium lay between two major trading empires: the Mediterranean dominated by the Italians, and the Baltic Sea with German Hanseatic merchants.
 Residents in Belgium acted as intermediaries between the merchants, and innkeepers often played a central role as brokers for their customers.
-The Ter Beurse inn, run by the Van der Beurze family, was one of the most renowned – arguably founded in Antwerp although many accounts say Bruges – and the square in front of the inn became the leading financial and commercial centre.
-Shares of companies weren’t traded at this time, instead traded ‘stocks’ referred to affairs of government, businesses, trade and individual debt.
-Brokers would also gather local and foreign economic data from travelling guests and eventually exchange rates from various cities were announced at regular times, later leading to an organised money market.
-The idea quickly spread around Flanders and neighbouring countries and early stock markets, such as in Ghent and Rotterdam, were typically called ‘beurzen’, which is said to be the etymological origin of today’s word for exchange, ‘bourse’.
+The Ter Beurse inn, run by the Van der Beurze family, was one of the most renowned – arguably founded in Antwerp although many accounts say Bruges – and the square in front of the inn became the leading financial and commercial center.
+Shares of companies weren’t traded at this time, instead traded ‘stocks’ referred to affairs of government, businesses, trade, and individual debt.
+Brokers would also gather local and foreign economic data from traveling guests and eventually exchange rates from various cities were announced at regular times, later leading to an organized money market.
+The idea quickly spread around Flanders and neighboring countries and early stock markets, such as in Ghent and Rotterdam, were typically called ‘beurzen’, which is said to be the etymological origin of today’s word for exchange, ‘bourse’.

 18. Gypsy swing